bcphd/bcphd.github.io/README.md

 Brian Carter's landing page for developers, students, and all.

-Developers don't talk much.
-Their code does all the talking.
-So here's my minimal landing page for sharing my artifacts.
+With our new virus situation, I don't get to present in person and talk much .. so here's my minimal landing page for sharing my artifacts.

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)